 The SLS Philadelphia will contain 90 luxury condominiums, 150 hotel rooms, parking, prominent banquet and meeting facilities and a corner restaurant.
 When completed, the tower’s cutting edge design, light filled interiors and sleek amenities will stand out on Philadelphia’s skyline as the tallest ground-up residential building in Pennsylvania.

-With the completion of The Hyde, Dranoff Properties will have constructed over 560 residential units along the Avenue of the Arts, 314 apartments and 253 condos, as well as over 47,000 square feet of ground floor retail space, Dranoff Properties’ partnership with SBE Entertainment will have facilitated the development of 226 high-end hotel rooms along the Avenue.
+With the completion of the Broad and Pine development, Dranoff Properties will have constructed over 540 residential units along the Avenue of the Arts, 231 apartments and 309 condos, as well as over 47,000 square feet of ground floor retail space, Dranoff Properties’ partnership with SBE Entertainment will have facilitated the development of 156 high-end hotel rooms along the Avenue.